 Apart from the ticketing system, Enjin also has a good knowledge base where you’ll find how-to articles and video tutorials.
 Here, among other answers, you’ll find a quick guide on how to delete an Enjin website if you decide to try your luck with another site creator.

 So, the question is, would I recommend Enjin?
 The answer is both yes and no. If you want to build a gaming site for free, Enjin is probably one of the top picks on the market.
-The free plan comes with a lot of customisation options, and you don’t have to invest a dime to have your site up and running.
+The free plan comes with many customisation options, and you don’t have to invest a dime to have your site up and running.
 Forum modules are a big plus, as well as Enjin’s ecommerce functionality.